Hortensjaa/RustLogo/README.md

 /tests

 # Todos
-- evaluation of more advanced expressions e.g. repcount * repcount / 30 (no idea how to parse it)
+- evaluation of more advanced expressions e.g. repcount * repcount / 30 (no idea how to parse it, for now i have workaround with changing to decimal)
 - pick [ red orange yellow green blue violet ] (parsing list of strings will destroy my unit parser)
-- stop (i need to add it to evaluator, but idk how it really works, because it is more like return than break)
-- new line in parser ()
 - clean it, especially converting back and forth between u32 and f64 (just joking, i won't do it)
+- recursive functions: restoring history of environment is the problem, cuz at the end of function i just delete them;
+I can probably workaround with history of every variable in stack and pop of it but i rather have 2 points less, than spend 2 hours more on this XD